alttch/eva3/doc/sfa/sfa_api.rst

 If master key is used, the method attempts to get stored state for an item even if it doesn't present currently in system.

+The method can return state log for disconnected items as well.

 ..  http:example:: curl wget httpie python-requests
     :request: http-examples/jrpc/sfapi/state_history.req-jrpc
     :response: http-examples/jrpc/sfapi/state_history.resp-jrpc